mathias8dev/kotlin-yup/README.md

 ### How it works

-To use Yup, you just have to import Yup object from io.github.mathias8dev.yup.Yup All of yup's' api is namespaced by Yup.
+To use Yup, you just have to import Yup object from io.github.mathias8dev.yup.Yup All of yup's api is namespaced by Yup.

 In the scope of Yup.statefulValidator(...), you have access to
 - initialStateMap // Here, you can like we did bellow, use stateMapOf to return your state